lehulbert/PCA-Image-Clustering/README.md

 # Image Clustering & Feature Extraction

-Background: Exercise from Computing for Analytics GT MSA course

-Description: Images are difficult to analyze because of their high dimensionality.
+ Images are difficult to analyze because of their high dimensionality.
 Here I analyzed the images of 80 of my classmates to find a few features that most clearly distinguish us from one another.
 After using two of these features to plot the images, I ran k-means clustering to determine which images are most similar in appearance.